-- 18. Macroeconomic policy questions: - (a) International trade and development; - (b) International financial system and development; - (c) External debt sustainability and development; - (d) Commodities; - (e) Financial inclusion for sustainable development; - (f) Promotion of international cooperation to combat illicit financial flows and strengthen good practices on assets return to foster sustainable development; - (g) Promoting investments for sustainable development. - 19.
-Follow-up to and implementation of the outcomes of the International Conferences on Financing for Development. - 20.
-Sustainable development: - (a) Towards the achievement of sustainable development: implementation of the 2030 Agenda for Sustainable Development, including through sustainable consumption and production, building on Agenda 21; - (b) Follow-up to and implementation of the SIDS Accelerated Modalities of Action (SAMOA) Pathway and the Mauritius Strategy for the Further Implementation of the Programme of Action for the Sustainable Development of Small Island Developing States; - (c) Disaster risk reduction; - (d) Protection of global climate for present and future generations of humankind; - (e) Implementation of the United Nations Convention to Combat Desertification in Those Countries Experiencing Serious Drought and/or Desertification, Particularly in Africa; - (f) Convention on Biological Diversity; - (g) Report of the United Nations Environment Assembly of the United Nations Environment Programme; - (h) Education for sustainable development; - (i) Harmony with Nature; - (j) Ensuring access to affordable, reliable, sustainable and modern energy for all; - (k) Combating sand and dust storms; - (l) Strengthening cooperation for integrated coastal zone management for achieving sustainable development. - 21.
+- 14. 2001-2010: Decade to Roll Back Malaria in Developing Countries, Particularly in Africa [P.14]. - 15.
+Integrated and coordinated implementation of and follow-up to the outcomes of the major United Nations conferences and summits in the economic, social and related fields [P.15]. - 16.
+Culture of peace [P.16]. - 17.
+Information and communications technologies for sustainable development [P.17]. - 18.
+Macroeconomic policy questions [P.18]: - (a) International trade and development; - (b) International financial system and development; - (c) External debt sustainability and development; - (d) Commodities; - (e) Financial inclusion for sustainable development; - (f) Promotion of international cooperation to combat illicit financial flows and strengthen good practices on assets return to foster sustainable development; - (g) Promoting investments for sustainable development. - 19.
+Follow-up to and implementation of the outcomes of the International Conferences on Financing for Development [P.19]. - 20.
+Sustainable development [P.20]: - (a) Towards the achievement of sustainable development: implementation of the 2030 Agenda for Sustainable Development, including through sustainable consumption and production, building on Agenda 21; - (b) Follow-up to and implementation of the SIDS Accelerated Modalities of Action (SAMOA) Pathway and the Mauritius Strategy for the Further Implementation of the Programme of Action for the Sustainable Development of Small Island Developing States; - (c) Disaster risk reduction; - (d) Protection of global climate for present and future generations of humankind: - (e) Implementation of the United Nations Convention to Combat Desertification in Those Countries Experiencing Serious Drought and/or Desertification, Particularly in Africa; - (f) Convention on Biological Diversity; - (g) Report of the United Nations Environment Assembly of the United Nations Environment Programme; - (h) Education for sustainable development; - (i) Harmony with Nature; - (j) Ensuring access to affordable, reliable, sustainable and modern energy for all;

+- (k) Combating sand and dust storms; - (1) Strengthening cooperation for integrated coastal zone management for achieving sustainable development. - 21.
 Follow-up to the implementation of the New Urban Agenda and strengthening of the United Nations Human Settlements Programme (UN-Habitat). - 22.
-Globalization and interdependence: - (a) Science, technology and innovation for sustainable development;

-- (b) Culture and sustainable development; - (c) Development cooperation with middle-income countries. - 23.
-Groups of countries in special situations: - (a) Follow-up to the Fourth United Nations Conference on the Least Developed Countries; - (b) Follow-up to the second United Nations Conference on Landlocked Developing Countries. - 24.
-Eradication of poverty and other development issues: - (a) Implementation of the Third United Nations Decade for the Eradication of Poverty (2018-2027); - (b) Eradicating rural poverty to implement the 2030 Agenda for Sustainable Development. - 25.
-Operational activities for development: - (a) Operational activities for development of the United Nations system; - (b) South-South cooperation for development. - 26.
-Agriculture development, food security and nutrition: - (a) Agriculture development, food security and nutrition; - (b) Natural plant fibres and sustainable development. - 27.
-Towards global partnerships. - 28.
-Social development: - Implementation of the outcome of the World Summit for Social Development and of the twenty-fourth special session of the General Assembly; - (b) Social development, including questions relating to the world social situation and to youth, ageing, persons with disabilities and the family. - 29.
-Advancement of women: - (a) Advancement of women; - (b) Implementation of the outcome of the Fourth World Conference on Women and of the twenty-third special session of the General Assembly. - 30.
-Space as a driver of sustainable development.
+Globalization and interdependence [P.21]: - (a) Science, technology and innovation for sustainable development; - (b) Culture and sustainable development; - (c) Development cooperation with middle-income countries. - 23.
+Groups of countries in special situations [P.22]: - (a) Follow-up to the Fourth United Nations Conference on the Least Developed Countries; - (b) Follow-up to the second United Nations Conference on Landlocked Developing Countries. - 24.
+Eradication of poverty and other development issues [P.23]: - (a) Implementation of the Third United Nations Decade for the Eradication of Poverty (2018-2027); - (b) Eradicating rural poverty to implement the 2030 Agenda for Sustainable Development. - 25.
+Operational activities for development [P.24]: - (a) Operational activities for development of the United Nations system; - (b) South-South cooperation for development. - 26.
+Agriculture development, food security and nutrition [P.25]: - (a) Agriculture development, food security and nutrition; - (b) Natural plant fibres and sustainable development. - 27.
+Towards global partnerships [P.26]. - 28.
+Social development [P.27]: - (a) Implementation of the outcome of the World Summit for Social Development and of the twenty-fourth special session of the General Assembly; - (b) Social development, including questions relating to the world social situation and to youth, ageing, persons with disabilities and the family. - 29.
+Advancement of women [P.28]: - (a) Advancement of women; - (b) Implementation of the outcome of the Fourth World Conference on Women and of the twenty-third special session of the General Assembly. - 30.
+Space as a driver of sustainable development [P.29].